Generic Name: bortezomib

 Velcade therapy should be withheld at the onset of any Grade 3 non-hematological or Grade 4 hematological toxicities excluding neuropathy as discussed below [see Warnings and Precautions (5)].
 Once the symptoms of the toxicity have resolved, Velcade therapy may be reinitiated at a 25% reduced dose (1.3 mg/m2/dose reduced to 1 mg/m2/dose; 1 mg/m2/dose reduced to 0.7 mg/m2/dose).

-For dose modifications guidelines for peripheral neuropathy see Management of Peripheral Neuropathy section (2.5).
+For dose modifications guidelines for peripheral neuropathy see section 2.7.

 Dose Modifications for Peripheral Neuropathy

 Starting Velcade subcutaneously may be considered for patients with pre-existing or at high risk of peripheral neuropathy.
 Patients with pre-existing severe neuropathy should be treated with Velcade only after careful risk-benefit assessment.